HKU-BAL/Clair/README.md

 python $CLAIR --help
 ```

-The conda environment has the Pypy3 intepreter installed, but one Pypy3 package `intervaltree` is still missing.
+The conda environment has the Pypy3 interpreter installed, but one Pypy3 package `intervaltree` is still missing.
 The reason why this is not installed by default is because this is not yet available in any conda repositories.
-To install the package for Pypy3, after activating the conda environment, please run the follow commands:
+To install the package for Pypy3, after activating the conda environment, please run the following commands:

 ```bash
 pypy3 -m ensurepip